At Darwinex we have developed our own tool to measure the Experience (Ex) of live trading accounts: the D-Period.

 5.- D-Leverage = 2 Duration = 1200 minutes

-Which of the two systems do you think has accumulated more representative trading decisions - Experience (Ex) - at Darwinex?
+Which of the two systems do you think has accumulated more representative trading decisions - Experience (Ex)?

-* Representative decisions = We divide each one of the exposure by the largest expsoure, to obtain their respective fractions.
-In this case the largest one is 201.2, which is now equivalent to one representative decision.
+* Representative decisions = We divide each one of the exposure by the largest to obtain their respective fractions.
+In this case, the largest one is 201.2, which is now equivalent to one representative decision.
 The rest are fractions of the representative decisions.

-Notice how System B has been penalised by the fact that its positions did not have homogeneous D-Leverages and durations.
+Notice how System B: Swing trading has been penalized by the fact that its positions did not have homogeneous D-Leverages and durations.

-As a result, System A will have accumulated more representative trading decision (2.79), than System B (1.7).
+As a result, System A. Day Trading will have accumulated more representative trading decisions (2.79), than System A: swing trading (1.7).